LucasXingg/Quick-File-Structure-Log/README.md

 # Quick-File-Structure-Log

-List all files under a folder
+List all files under a folder as markdown format